dotanuki-labs/blockked/README.md

 ### Running from IDE

-- Ensure you have Android Studio 3.2.1 or newer
+- Ensure you have Android Studio 3.3 canary or newer
-- Is recommend to install Kotlinx.Serialization plugin on your IDE ([instructions](https://github.com/Kotlin/kotlinx.serialization))

 ### Building from CLI

-To run all unit tests and build a APK, execute
+To run all unit tests and build an APK, execute

 ```
 ./gradlew build